-The active shape model (ASM) \cite{cootes1995active} has been employed in the category-level object pose and shape estimation task \cite{wang2020directshape, shi2023optimal, akizuki2021asm} and also the 3D object shape reconstruction task \cite{kundu20183d, michalkiewicz2020simple}.
-The ASM has the advantage of being a simple linear model which is more efficient to back-propagate through during optimization compared to a neural network.
-The object ASM is typically point-based \cite{pavlakos20176, shi2023optimal, akizuki2021asm} or SDF-based \cite{wang2020directshape, kundu20183d, michalkiewicz2020simple}.
-In this work, we explore a mesh-based ASM.
-Methods in the literature for category-level object pose and shape estimation primarily use SDF and point cloud as the shape representation, it is interesting to explore more in the mesh representation.
+The active shape model (ASM) \cite{cootes1995active} has been employed in the category-level object pose and shape estimation task \cite{wang2020directshape, pavlakos20176, shi2023optimal, akizuki2021asm}, and also in the 3D object shape reconstruction task \cite{kundu20183d}.
+The ASM has the advantage of being a simple linear model that is more efficient to back-propagate through during optimization compared to a neural network.
+The object ASM is primarily point-based \cite{pavlakos20176, shi2023optimal, akizuki2021asm} and SDF-based \cite{wang2020directshape, kundu20183d}.
+It is interesting to explore the mesh-based ASM further.